-One confirmed case and four suspect cases of wound botulism have been recognized in injection drug users in San Francisco this month.
+One confirmed case and multiple suspect cases of wound botulism have been recognized in injection drug users in the Bay Area including one in San Francisco.
 Additional cases may occur.
 Because this condition is quickly progressive and life threatening, we are alerting clinicians and requesting they follow these recommendations.